Weilory/batch-directory-files-generator/documentation.md

 <hr />
 <br /><br />
 <li>
-* iterate each line of pat.txt:
+* iterate each line of pat.txt: <br />
 ```batch
 rem cmd
 for /F "delims=," %i in (pat.txt) do ()
 ```
-* attention that batch iteration differs from cmd iteration, which in batch, the variable must be %%i, otherwise it won't work.
+* attention that batch iteration differs from cmd iteration, which in batch, the variable must be %%i, otherwise it won't work. <br />
 ```batch
 rem batch
 for /F "delims=," %%i in (pat.txt) do ()